-NSA Cymru is part of a Wales Sheep Scab Group and earlier in 2022 we took part in a group discussion with Dave Jones, Senior Advisor (Groundwater) for Natural Resources Wales to discuss these issues.
-Whilst sympathetic to the need for plunge dipping it was made abundantly clear that the long-term aspiration is to see the practice of disposal to land ended and that we should seek robust evidence led alternate treatment and disposal options.
+Taking a pro-active pragmatic approach as a group to address these issues, Dave Jones, Senior Advisor (Groundwater) for Natural Resources Wales was invited earlier in 2022 to share the views of the environmental regulator.
+Whilst sympathetic to the need for plunge dipping it was made abundantly clear that the long-term aspiration is to see the cessation of disposal to land, and that for any derogations to be considered, robust research and evidence would be required into alternate treatment and disposal options.

-As a direct result, the group is currently commissioning gap analysis research on current and potential future collection and disposal availability for Welsh sheep farmers and to consider the feasibility of options to incentivise viable and sustainable market led solutions.
+As a direct result, we are currently commissioning gap analysis research on current and potential future collection and disposal availability for Welsh sheep farmers and the feasibility of options to incentivise viable and sustainable market led solutions.

-In addition, we are aware that Bimeda, the manufacturers of Golden Fleece Sheep Dip (diazinon active ingredient) are currently engaging with potential manufacturers to develop a detoxification product, which would denature and render spent dip less harmful.
+In addition, we are aware that Bimeda, the leading manufacturers of sheep dip are currently engaging with potential manufacturers to develop a detoxification product, which would denature and render spent dip less harmful.

-NSA Cymru would also welcome an opportunity to explore how new collaborative ways of working in catchments with the introduction of the Sustainable Farming Scheme could offer alternative approaches and solutions.
+The Group would also welcome an opportunity to explore how new collaborative ways of working in catchments with the introduction of the Sustainable Farming Scheme could offer future alternative approaches and solutions.

-Taking all the above into account hopefully demonstrates that as part of this group NSA Cymru is progressive and working on a range of long-term sustainable alternatives to address the various challenges of sheep scab here in Wales.
-However, delivering innovative alternative solutions will take time, which is why we would urge NRW to consider a moratorium on the proposed landspreading permit increase to facilitate the delivery and full evaluation of the sheep scab eradication programme and associated research.
+Taking all the above into account hopefully demonstrates that as a group we are progressive and working on a range of long-term sustainable alternatives to address the various challenges of sheep scab here in Wales, including alternate by-product disposal.
+However, delivering innovative alternative solutions will take time, which is why we would urge NRW to consider a moratorium on the proposed landspreading permit increases.